huggingface/blog/summer-at-huggingface.md

 So what's new?
 JAX/Flax is now the 3rd supported framework with over [5000](https://huggingface.co/models?library=jax&sort=downloads) models in the Hub!
 You can find actively maintained [examples](https://github.com/huggingface/transformers/tree/master/examples/flax) for different tasks such as text classification.
 We're also working hard on improving our TensorFlow support: all our [examples](https://github.com/huggingface/transformers/tree/master/examples/tensorflow) have been reworked to be more robust, TensorFlow idiomatic, and clearer.
 This includes examples such as summarization, translation, and named entity recognition.

 You can now easily publish your model to the Hub, including automatically authored model cards, evaluation metrics, and TensorBoard instances.
-There is also increased support for exporting models to ONNX with the new `transformers.onnx` library.
+There is also increased support for exporting models to ONNX with the new `transformers.onnx` module.

 ```bash
 python -m transformers.onnx --model=bert-base-cased onnx/bert-base-cased/